pixie-io/docs.px.dev/content/en/03-using-pixie/02-using-cli.md

     - /using-pixie/interfaces/using-cli/
 ---

-You can interact with the Pixie platform using the CLI, web-based [Live UI](/using-pixie/using-live-ui) or [API](/using-pixie/api-quick-start).

-Scripts run in the CLI omit certain visualizations seen in the Live UI.
-For this reason, we recommend that developers who are new to Pixie begin by using the [Live UI](/using-pixie/using-live-ui).
+PxL scripts can be run in Pixie's web based Live UI or CLI tool.
+To learn about the Live UI, check out this [tutorial](/using-pixie/using-live-ui/).

 ## Setup